Back to Living Real Change

 There is a link between omega-3 fatty acids and heart health.
 This type of fat appears to decrease the risk of coronary artery disease, protect against irregular heartbeats, and help lower blood pressure.
 High concentrations of omega-3s are found in fatty fish like salmon, tuna, trout, mackerel, sardines and herring.
 They are also found in some plant sources like ground flaxseed, oils (canola, flaxseed, soybean), walnuts and sunflower seeds.

 Brozek says the jury is still out on whether coconut oil should be on the list of beneficial fats because it is a saturated fat.
-One thing is certain: It is a different type of fat and studies have indicated it may not be as harmful as other saturated fats.
+One thing is certain: It is a different type of fat, and studies have indicated that it may not be as harmful as other saturated fats.

 "Just because a food is deemed a 'healthy' fat, doesn't give us a free pass to overindulge," she says.
 "All fats should be eaten in sensible portions.
 Our ultimate goal is to eat a healthy, balanced diet that contains good fats to nourish our brains, hearts, and cells."